mohamadhoseinmoradi/Gunicorn-Flask/README.md

-a Gunicorn/Flask applicaion on kubernetes to serve web requets.
+a Gunicorn/Flask applicaion on kubernetes to serve web requests.